 Is a Christian program professional?
+Christian Treatment

-A Christian program can be professional and credentialed like any other program.
+Christian programs can be professional and credentialed like any other program.
 Clinical aspects of a program include the process of assessing and treating the addiction itself.
 It assures that processes are followed, goals are maintained and results are measurable.
 From a Christian standpoint all this can occur with a trained, professional staff knowledgeable both about addiction, and about Christ-centered solutions.

 Does a Christian program believe addiction is a disease?